mrc03/CPUSchedulerApp/README.md

 */

 # CPUSchedulerApp
-A small Android application for the Operating System Assignement.
+A small Android application for the Operating System Lab Project.

 The application implements a short term scheduler.